G0maa/ProblemSolving/DP_FCC/Readme.md

 ```
 * In tabulation method, instead of doing the prolem recusively, we are doing it iteratively by building a table.
 * About Alvin's `Tabulation Recipe` for DP:
-  1. Visualize the problem as a table.
+  1. Visualize the problem as a table, it has to represent some kind of _again_ overlapping sub-problems... ?is it mostly the question??
-  2. Size the table basedo on the inputs.
+  2. Size the table based on the inputs.
-  3. Initialize the table with default values, that are close to the problem outputs.
+  3. Initialize the table with default values, that are close to the problem outputs. => ture/false, zeros...
   4. Seed the trivial answer ?base-case? into the table.
   5. Iterate through the table.
   6. Fill further positions based on the current position. ?similar branching-factor in memo?